opendata-stuttgart/sensors-software/utils/sds011/readme.md

 This is a small logger script for the SDS011 particle sensor.
 Connect the device via serial to your computer (e.g. via USB2serial) and run the python program.
-To change the device, have the path/name as argument, like:
+To change the device, have the path/name as first argument, like:

 	./sds011logger.py /dev/ttyUSB0

+To log on console and into a file just use redirection or tee:

+	./sds011logger.py /dev/ttyUSB0 | tee -a ~/sdslog_0.csv

 Three values per reading are the output, they are TAB separated.
 With a header the output would be like: